 Securities classified as available for sale are reported at fair value utilizing Level 1, Level 2 or Level 3 inputs.
+For Level 1 securities, the Company obtains the fair value measurements for those identical assets from an independent pricing service.
 For Level 2 securities, the Company obtains fair value measurements from an independent pricing service.
 The fair value measurements consider observable data that may include dealer quotes, market spreads, cash flows, the U.S. Treasury yield curve, live trading levels, market consensus prepayment speeds, credit information and the security's terms and conditions, among other things.
-In order to ensure the fair values are consistent with Accounting Standards Codification ("ASC") 820, Fair Value Measurements and Disclosures, the Company periodically checks the fair value by comparing them to another pricing source, such as Bloomberg LP.
+In order to ensure the fair values are consistent with ASC 820, Fair Value Measurements and Disclosures, the Company periodically checks the fair value by comparing them to other pricing sources, such as Bloomberg LP.
 The third-party pricing service is subject to an annual review of internal controls in accordance with the Statement on Standards for Attestation Engagements No. 16, which was made available to the Company.
 In certain cases where Level 2 inputs are not available, securities are classified within Level 3 of the hierarchy.

-Mortgage Servicing Rights ("MSR")
+Mortgage Servicing Rights ("MSRs")